 - Near vision: ability to see clearly 20 inches or less

-- May be exposed to infectious and contagious disease, without prior notification
+- May be exposed to infectious disease, without prior notification

 - Regularly exposed to the risk of blood borne diseases

-- Exposed to a hazardous agents, body fluids and wastes
+- Exposed to hazardous agents, body fluids, and wastes

 - Exposed to odorous chemicals and specimens